Generalized Toric Polygons, T-branes, and 5d SCFTs: Example: GTPs for and Related Models GTP: Tn example

 Now in order to see how this affects the geometry, we add this perturbation to $T_{[2]}$

 Now the geometry \eqref{eq:twoEquationsCY3} is deformed to

 which reduces to the hypersurface

 So the CY threefold is fully desingularized.
 From the IIA perspective, we see that two flavor branes have recombined with one gauge brane, to give rise to a noncompact brane that can escape the singular locus.
+This is the same \emph{brane recombination} mechanism described in detail in equations \eqref{recomb1}-\eqref{recomb5}.

 This is in full agreement with the 5-brane-web picture, whereby the 7-brane moves off to the left, becomes fully detached from the NS5-branes, and can escape to infinity, see \eqref{eq:braneWebT2escape}.
 This corresponds precisely to removing the $A_1$ singularity.

 To summarize, the white dot is represented in the IIA picture as a nilpotent vev with poles on the flavor D6-stack.
 The further Hanany-Witten move that actually deforms the M-theory geometry is implemented by switching on a further vev on the flavor stack along the \emph{Slodowy slice} with respect to the initial singular nilpotent vev.